 Shape: Too misshapen or asymmetrical

 Supermarkets want produce that fits evenly into display cases, so they can build pristine pyramids to entice buyers.
 This desire for symmetry means that oddly-shaped produce is deemed inferior.
-For example, bell peppers that cannot stand straight up are labeled second class peppers, even though a bell pepper doesn’t need to stand up to go in fajitas.
+For example, bell peppers that cannot stand straight up are labeled second class peppers (AKA ugly produce), even though a bell pepper doesn’t need to stand up to go in fajitas.
 Leeks that are too curved, twin kiwis, double cherries, and lemons that resemble muppets (LTRM) also get spurned because of their unique shapes.

 Scarring: Too many marks on the skin or peel